olalonde/eslint-import-resolver-babel-root-import/README.md

 }
 ```

-And see [babel-root-import][babel-root-import] to know how to configure
+And see [babel-plugin-root-import] to know how to configure
 your prefix/suffix.

 ### Example